 - Foyt Wine Vault, Speedway - Also located on Main Street in Downtown Speedway, this upscale restaurant is known for its appetizers, alcohol and A.J.
 Foyt racecar display.

 - Union Jack Pub, Speedway - Located a couple of miles west of the Indianapolis Motor Speedway near I-465, this restaurant is known for its deep-dish pizza and racing atmosphere.

 Other Race Attractions

 Finally I wanted to include a few places where you can find racing memorabilia and other race-related gifts while you're here.
 Here's a small list I put together:

-- Gearheads, Brownsburg - Located just west of Lucas Oil Raceway, this shop has all the latest diecast and other racing collectibles.
+- Gearheads, Brownsburg - Located just west of Lucas Oil Indianapolis Raceway Park, this shop has all the latest diecast and other racing collectibles.

 - IMS Gift Shop, Speedway - If you love the Indianapolis Motor Speedway and the Indianapolis 500, there truly is no better place to pick up gifts than at this store inside the IMS Museum.

 - Three Sisters and a Trunk, Speedway - This boutique on Speedway's Main Street includes race theme-inspired shirts, a lot of black and white clothing options and other clothing for women.
 They also have a room that is full of racing memorabilia that you can buy.

 - B. Erin Designs, Speedway - Located in the same building as Charlie Brown's restaurant, this retail shop offers Speedway and race-inspired gifts by local artists.